cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 ~~~

 Steps that are enclosed in square brackets (DLEQ_Generate and DLEQ_Verify) are
 optional for achieving verifiability.
-These are described in Section {{dleq}}.
+These are described in {{dleq}}.
 In the verifiable mode, we assume that P has previously committed to their
 choice of key k with some values (G,Y=kG) and these are publicly known by V.
 Notice that revealing (G,Y) does not reveal k by the well-known hardness of the